eslint/rfcs/designs/2024-multithread-linting/README.md

 ```

 Note that `optionsURL` is not a constructor option, it's an additional argument passed to the worker threads in lieu of the options.
-Worker threads must load the module specified by `optionsURL` asynchronously by calling `loadOptionsFromModule()` just like the main thread, with the difference that worker threads don't have to create an `ESLint` instance.
+Linting threads must load the module specified by `optionsURL` asynchronously by calling `loadOptionsFromModule()` just like the controlling thread, with the difference that linting threads don't have to create an `ESLint` instance.

 To understand the impact of this change for API consumers, consider for example the following code where the `ESLint` constructor is invoked with an unserializable value for the `fix` option: